PowerShell/PowerShellEditorServices/README.md

   - Real-time semantic analysis of scripts using PowerShell Script Analyzer
 - The Debugging Service simplifies interaction with the PowerShell debugger (breakpoints, variables, call stack, etc.)
 - The [$psEditor API](http://powershell.github.io/PowerShellEditorServices/guide/extensions.html) enables scripting of the host editor
-- A full, terminal-based Integrated Console experience for interactive development and debugging
+- A full, Extension Terminal experience for interactive development and debugging

 ## Usage